foundation-model-stack/fms-acceleration/README.md

 ## Usage with FMS HF Tuning

 This is intended to be a collection of many acceleration routines (including PeFT and other techniques).
-The below demonstrates a concrete example to show how to accelerate your tuning experience with [tuning/sft_trainer.py](https://github.com/foundation-model-stack/fms-hf-tuning/blob/main/tuning/sft_trainer.py) from `fms-hf-tuning`.
+Below demonstrates a concrete example to show how to accelerate your tuning experience with [tuning/sft_trainer.py](https://github.com/foundation-model-stack/fms-hf-tuning/blob/main/tuning/sft_trainer.py) from `fms-hf-tuning`.

 ### Accelerated GPTQ-LoRA Training

-The below instructions performs accelerated PeFT fine-tuning using this package, in particular GPTQ-LoRA tuning using the AutoGPTQ `triton_v2` kernel; this kernel is state-of-the-art [provided by `jeromeku` on Mar 2024](https://github.com/AutoGPTQ/AutoGPTQ/pull/596):
+These instructions perfor accelerated PeFT fine-tuning using this package, in particular GPTQ-LoRA tuning with the AutoGPTQ `triton_v2` kernel; this kernel is state-of-the-art [provided by `jeromeku` on Mar 2024](https://github.com/AutoGPTQ/AutoGPTQ/pull/596):
 1. Checkout [fms-hf-tuning](https://github.com/foundation-model-stack/fms-hf-tuning).
 2. Ensure that our [framework library](./plugins/framework) is also installed:
     ```